huggingface/transformers/docs/source/en/trainer.md

 pip install liger-kernel
 ```

-You should pass `use_liger=True` to apply liger kenel on your model, for example:
+You should pass `use_liger=True` to apply liger kernel on your model, for example:

 ```py
 from transformers import TrainingArguments